 Learn out to Master Web Components in Ionic Framework and how to get started with Stencil.

-Ionic Framework apps are made of high-level building blocks that are named Components.
-These components allow you to quickly build an interface for your app.
-Ionic comes with lots of components such as lists, tabs, modals, and cards.
-Check out the definitions below to see what is each component.
+Ionic apps are made of high-level building blocks called Components, which allow you to quickly construct the UI for your app.
+Ionic comes stock with a number of components, including cards, lists, and tabs.
+Check out the definitions below to learn more about some of these Ionic UI Components.

 Lists are commonly used to display rows with information, such as a user list, a playlist, a list of interests or even a menu with options.